-29.3 The following Instructions to Candidates on the Conduct of Examinations form part of the Rules for Invigilators:
+28.3 The following Instructions to Candidates on their Conduct in Written Examinations form part of the Rules for Invigilators and invigilators must ensure that they are followed:

-- 1. Candidates are required to obey the instructions of the invigilator.
+1. Candidates are required to obey the instructions of the invigilator.
 It is the duty of the invigilator to prevent any behaviour likely to cause disturbance to other candidates.
-Candidates needing to leave the room for any purpose must first ask permission of the invigilator, who may accompany the candidate. - 2.
-Every candidate shall display for the invigilator's inspection a valid matriculation card. - 3.
-Mobile telephones must not be used during examinations.
-Any mobile telephone in the posession of a candidate must be switched off for the duration of the examination. - 4.
-No paper or book shall be brought into the examination room by any candidate unless with the express written permission of the appropriate Head of Department.
+Candidates needing to leave the room for any purpose must first ask permission of the invigilator, who may accompany the candidate.

+12 Any change in this regulation requires the prior agreement of the Senate.